Friends, episode 237: the one where the takeover goes wrong

 Friends stars (L-R) Matthew Perry, Courteney Cox, Matt LeBlanc, Lisa Kudrow, David Schwimmer and Jennifer Aniston.
 Photograph:Jon Ragel/Reuters

-It has naturally been a source of immense concern for everybody throughout the pandemic, up there with the constant strain on hospital systems, the infectiousness of virus variants and the sorry state of international co-operation: would Covid-19 force the cancellation of the Friends Reunion?
+It has been a source of immense concern for everybody throughout the pandemic, up there with the constant strain on hospital systems, the infectiousness of virus variants and the sorry state of international co-operation: would Covid-19 force the cancellation of the Friends reunion?

 Never mind your real friends, whoever they are, just when exactly would we get to see a deadpan re-enactment of that time Monica got stung by a jellyfish?